portfolio-performance/portfolio-help/docs/en/concepts/PP-terminology.md

 - Inactive: A security can be set to active or inactive.
 If set to inactive, the security will not appear in buy or sell dialogs, and historical prices will not be updated automatically.

+- Investment plan: An automated method to facilitate periodic deposits or withdrawals (removal) of funds from a deposit account or the investment in a specific security (through buy or inbound delivery transactions).

 - ISIN: *International Securities Identification Number*.
 This is a unique twelve-digit code that is assigned to every security in the world.
 Mostly used by European brokers & banks.

 - Latest Quote: the most recent quote of a security.
 You can refresh these values to the latest information using the menu option `Online > Update Quotes`.